T. Franklin Ahearn: Life and career

 Winning the Stanley Cup was the last hurrah for the franchise.
 Due to a combination of the Great Depression and the smaller population of Ottawa, the club lost money every year after, leading the club to suspend operations for one year, move home games to other cities, and finally move to Missouri to operate as the St. Louis Eagles, and operated the Senators as an amateur/semi-professional senior club.
 After one season in St. Louis, the Ottawa owners sought to suspend operations again and were turned down by the league.
 Finally, on October 15, 1935, the Eagles and their players were bought out by the NHL, dispersing the players to other NHL teams and suspending the franchise, with a promise to pass along the proceeds if the franchise was resold.
 (The franchise would be reinstated eventually in 1992) In the years of his owning the Ottawa Senators, his losses were over $200,000, a loss he said he never regretted.
 At the time of the dissolution of the NHL franchise, Ahearn was a minority owner of the consortium which owned the Ottawa Auditorium arena and the Senators.

 Like his father, Ahearn was involved in politics, and was elected to the House of Commons of Canada in 1930 and 1935.

 Ahearn was a vice-president of the Ottawa Light, Heat and Power Company.
 In 1940, he resigned to become president of the Ottawa Electric Company.
 He also had his own firm, Rowatt-Ahearn Ltd. and became president of the Ottawa Electric Railway Company in 1938 after his father died.
 Ahearn also had interests in several other Ottawa businesses including Wallace Realty Company, the Ottawa Car Manufacturing Company, the Ottawa Gas Company, the Ottawa Investment Company, Ahearn & Soper and other businesses.

 He was elected to the Hockey Hall of Fame in 1962 as a builder.
 He was inducted into the Ottawa Sports Hall of Fame in 1966.

 Ahearn died in 1962 at his home at 7 Rideau Gate, Ottawa, and was interred in Beechwood Cemetery.
-He was survived by his wife Norah, son Thomas Trevor, and daughters Joan and Lilias.
+He was survived by his wife Norah, son Thomas Travers Ahearn, and daughters Joan and Lilias.